-Paul Kelly was born in Dublin and started drawing and painting at an early age.
-Since then has gone on to establish a wide reputation both here in Ireland and abroad.
+Paul Kelly was born in Dublin in 1968 and started drawing and painting at an early age.
+Since then he has gone on to establish a wide reputation both in Ireland and abroad.

-He has had many successful one man “sell out” exhibitions at the Gorry Gallery in Dublin, The Killarney Art Gallery in Co.
-Kerry and regularly exhibits in selective group shows around the country.
+He has had many successful one man – sell out – exhibitions at the Gorry Gallery in Dublin, The Killarney Art Gallery and regularly exhibits in selective group shows around the country.
 He has also exhibited frequently at the Royal Hibernian Academy in Dublin, and in 1991 obtained the James Kennedy memorial award for portraiture.

 In 1999 he was included in the “Who’s who in Ireland” and a Buyers guide to Irish art.
 In 2000 his painting “The Liffey Rowers” was exhibited at the John F Kennedy centre for the performing arts, Washington.
 Paul Kelly has also been a winner of the Ireland fund of Great Britain ‘Artist of the year’ award.

 In 2004, with the kind permission of the Lambay island estate he exhibited a body of work entitled “Lambay, portrait of an Island” which was received to great public and critical acclaim.